Inbound Versus PPC: Choosing the Right Strategy for Your Marketing

 Much of the strategy in this method revolves around keyword use.
 The more specific keywords you use, the better targeted your ad will be, translating into the right people seeing your ad and clicking through to your website.

-Content Marketing - Market Sustainably
+Inbound Marketing - Market Sustainably

 help you grow your readership/followers,

 inspire trust in your customers (new and existing alike),